PanosK92/SpartanEngine/docs/README.md

 ##### v0.32-35 (WIP)
 Feature     					 	| Completion 	| Notes
 :-          					 	| :-         	| :-
-Temporal upsampling					| 10%		  	| Reconstruct a high resolution output from a low resolution input Screen space global illumination 	| 100%		  	| One bounce of indirect diffuse and specular light Depth-of-field					 	| 100%       	| Controlled by Camera aperture C# scripting (Replace AngelScript) 	| 50%			| Using Mono (no engine API exposed yet) Vulkan polishing 	 				| -		  		| Optimise to outperform D3D11 in all cases and improve stability, things which will also make the engine API better.
+SDL2 integration 					| 100%		  	| Use SDL2 for window creation and input (this also enables PlayStation controller support) Screen space global illumination 	| 100%		  	| One bounce of indirect diffuse and specular light Depth-of-field					 	| 90%       	| Controlled by Camera aperture (fix some remaining bugs) Temporal upsampling					| 10%		  	| Reconstruct a high resolution output from a low resolution input C# scripting (Replace AngelScript) 	| 50%			| Using Mono (no engine API exposed yet) Vulkan polishing 	 				| -		  		| Optimise to outperform D3D11 in all cases and improve stability, things which will also make the engine API better.
 DirectX 12						 	| -				| Low priority, after the engine API has matured thanks to Vulkan, D3D12 will take little time to add.